daniel-herrero/heroes/cli-testing/README.md

 >   $./runAllTests.sh

 #### 3. Reviewing the Results (CLI/reports)
-Appart from the data shown in the console, there should be a newman directory with other requested report formats (html, xml, json)
+Apart from the data shown in the console, there should be a newman directory with other requested report formats (html, xml, json)

 Example: newman-run-report-2017-12-13-12-21-42-061-0.html